Whadiyatalkinabeet/MovieSiteLaravel/README.md

 # MovieSiteLaravel
 A copy of an older php project rewritten using Laravel.

+We should convert the site to use MongoDB rather than mySQL, it will make it a lot easier to store users and their favourites.

 To clone and run locally (From https://stackoverflow.com/questions/38602321/cloning-laravel-project-from-github):

 1. Download the project